noirscape/delve/README.md

 * Pager works as follows:
   * Press the down key to show the next piece of information.
   * Press `-` to enter a command at any point.
-* No support for custom handlers in the config file (not workable on the Switch).
-* No support for command histories.
+* No support for command histories (incompatible with swkbd)
 * Default config file is loaded from `/switch/delve/delve.conf`.
-* New command called `dlitem`.
-This command attempts to download an item from the currently visible gopher menu.
-Files will be downloaded in accordance to the configuration.